manifoldfinance/xga-docs-v0/docs/index.md

 ### Shortcomings of the standard uniform price auction

 Traditionally, with a fixed supply, there's a looming risk of plummeting prices.
-This phenomenon, identified by Wilson in 1979, highlights a bidder's tendency to underbid.
+This phenomenon, identified by Wilson[^4], highlights a bidder's tendency to underbid.
 In multi-unit auctions, this is a critical challenge.
 In a uniform price auction, underbidding on the marginal unit doesn't just lower the price for that unit; it slashes the overall price you pay.